Helping prevent terrorism and extremism

 Reading Borough Council runs a multi-agency Prevent partnership to help all agencies work together on Prevent, including assessing risk in the local area, training, awareness raising and providing intervention and support to individuals at risk of being influenced or ‘groomed’ into terrorism.

-There is no single profile of a person likely to become drawn into extremist and terrorist ideologies and behaviours but signs could be:
+There is no single profile of a person likely to become drawn into extremist and terrorist ideologies and behaviours but signs could include:

 • becoming withdrawn and stopping participating in their usual activities